What is a discount mortgage?

 With a discount mortgage, the interest rate you pay is a discount on your lender’s standard variable rate (SVR) for either a set period (e.g. two or five years) or for your whole mortgage.

 The SVR is an interest rate set by your lender, which it can raise or lower by any amount and at any time.
-The average SVR at the beginning of April 2018 was 4.99%, according to Moneyfacts.
+The average SVR in October 2018 was 5.11%, according to Moneyfacts.

 A discount mortgage is a type of variable-rate mortgage, meaning the amount you pay each month could change.